priyamsekra10/ADC_chatbot_event/README.md

 # ADC_chatbot_event
-You can find the dataset and the template file here.
+You can find the dataset and the template ipynb file here.